Full coverage of the first presidential debate of 2016, between Hillary Clinton and Donald Trump.

 : straw mansee definition - misrepresenting an opponent's position or argument to make it easier to attack, usually by exaggerating, distorting, or just completely fabricating it.

-: While Trump did invite the Russians to find Clinton's 30,000 deleted emails, he did not invite them to hack into any Americans, other than Hillary Clinton.[10]
+: Trump invited the Russians to find Clinton's 30,000 deleted emails, NOT to hack into random Americans.[10]

 : misleading claimsee definition - a statement with a few elements or kernel of truth, which can easily be proven deceptive or fundamentally untrue.